2013 Honda Grand Prix of St. Petersburg

 The 2013 Honda Grand Prix of St. Petersburg was the first race of the 2013 IndyCar Series season, with the race taking place on March 24 in St. Petersburg, Florida, on the city's temporary street course.
 The race was won by James Hinchcliffe, his first ever victory in the IndyCar Series, coming at his 33rd attempt.

 Report

 Background

-Ryan Hunter-Reay entered this race as the defending series champion, having clinched the title in dramatic fashion in the last race of the previous year, after title rival Will Power spun out early in the race while battling for track position with each other.
+Ryan Hunter-Reay entered this race as the defending series champion, having clinched the title in the last race of the previous year, after title rival Will Power spun out early in the race while battling for track position with each other.

 The relative lack of rookies for the 2013 season meant that Tristan Vautier and A. J. Allmendinger were the only newcomers onto the grid from last season for this race, with Allmendinger not officially being considered a true rookie by the IndyCar officials due to his previous drives in Champ Car, leaving Vautier the only full-time driver eligible for the Sunoco Rookie of the Year Award.